 Farm workers and green industry professionals (landscapers, tree trimmers, pesticide/fertilizer applicators, etc.) already face risks from heat illness, equipment injury, agri-chemical exposure, and other workplace hazards.
 With the outbreak of COVID-19, they now face an additional risk as they work to produce our food and maintain our urban landscapes.
 Some of our local agricultural employers have reached out to UF/IFAS Extension for guidance in keeping their workplaces safe during the pandemic.
-Below is a summary of current guidance, based on the CDC’s Interim Guidance for Businesses and Employers to Plan and Respond to Coronavirus Disease (accessed April 17, 2020) and Executive Orders issued by Florida Governor DeSantis.
-Another very helpful and well-organized manual is OSHA’s Guidance on Preparing Workplaces for COVID-19 (accessed April 17, 2020).
+Below is a summary of current guidance, based on the CDC’s Interim Guidance for Agricultural Workers and Employers (updated June 11, 2020; accessed July 27, 2020) and Interim Guidance for Businesses and Employers to Plan and Respond to Coronavirus Disease (updated May 6, 2020; accessed July 24, 2020).
+Other helpful resources include OSHA’s Guidance on Preparing Workplaces for COVID-19 and a quick tips 1-page fact sheet, COVID-19 Guidance for Agricultural Workers and Employers from the Martin County Department of Health and UF/IFAS Extension Martin County.
 As information about COVID-19 changes frequently, this blog is intended as a basic summary of the major considerations, with links where you can access the most current guidance from the CDC and OSHA.

 What should I tell my employees about how to keep safe?

-- Inform employees of the policies and resources to protect and support them, such as sick leave policies, community resources, employee assistance program (EAP) resources, cleaning and disinfection of surfaces/equipment, social distancing, work meeting safety/alternatives, and travel policies.
+- Policies and resources to protect and support employees through the pandemic, such as sick leave policies, community resources, employee assistance program (EAP) resources, cleaning and disinfection practices, social distancing, work meeting safety/alternatives, and travel policies.

 - Do not touch your eyes, nose, or mouth with unwashed hands.

-- Cover your mouth and nose with a tissue or the inside of your elbow when you cough or sneeze.
+- Cough and sneeze etiquette, including covering your mouth and nose with a tissue or the inside of your elbow when you cough or sneeze.
 Immediately dispose of the tissue and clean your hands with soap and water or sanitizer.

 - Regularly clean and disinfect frequently touched objects and surfaces (doorknobs, keyboards, vehicles, etc.).
 Soap and water work well for cleaning.
 For disinfection, CDC recommends using products that meet EPA’s criteria for use against SARS-CoV-2.